-Following the conclusion of WHSSC's engagement process to decide the future configuration of Thoracic Surgery Services in South Wales ABMUHB have been working with commissioners and the Royal College of Surgeons to improve Thoracic surgery at Morriston Hospital.
+Following the conclusion of WHSSC's engagement process to decide the future configuration of Thoracic Surgery Services in South Wales, the Health Board has been working with commissioners and the Royal College of Surgeons to improve Thoracic surgery at Morriston Hospital.
 Plans are being worked up to provide capacity and state-of-the-art facilities and services at planning stage.